UCdasec/FaultFlipper/README.md

 > Hardware Fault Simulator at the Software Level

+## NOTICE:
+I am splitting this tool into two seperate clis.... bare with me.

 ## Installation

 We use pixi (conda replacement) for dependency management where possible.